Qalander/bitcoin-all-addresses/README.md

 checksum of dump files from blockchair is available.

-address list is split in 262 files totalling approximately 24.58GB.
+address list is split in 262 files (xaa to xkb) totalling approximately 24.58GB.

 one feature of my lists is i tried to keep the order of addresses in which they first appear in blockchair dumps.